FlandereKua/Node-Based-Adventure/Node Graph/Soothing Poultice.md

 ## Description
- A brief, flavourful quote or summary of the node.
+A basic healing ability that slowly restores a small amount of health.

 ## Quick Info
 | Property | Value     |